intuit/text-provider/README.md

 Then ``${valueToBeInjected}`` gets replaced with the value specified in `values`.

 Make sure that a string by the same `id` exists in the JSON file.

+## Contributing
+This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+Contributions of any kind welcome!